hoangton/smartcash/smarthive/seven-steps.rst

   investors.

-Post your proposal early and make yourself available for questions To give the smartcash holder enough time to consider, discuss and vote on your proposal, you must post it well in advance of the voting deadline.
+Post your proposal early and make yourself available for questions To give the SmartCash holder enough time to consider, discuss and vote on your proposal, you must post it well in advance of the voting deadline.
-  The first few hours of discussion between smartcash holder typically bring up a lot of questions and can be critical to influence opinion and voting, so make yourself available during this time.
+  The first few hours of discussion between SmartCash holder typically bring up a lot of questions and can be critical to influence opinion and voting, so make yourself available during this time.